 $ sudo /etc/init.d/httpd restart

 We need root privileges too to use this init.rc script.
 After restart script provides information about restart operation.
-In this example it seems everything done without problem.
+In this example, it seems everything done without a problem.